Biancaea sappan

 Biancaea sappan is a species of flowering tree in the legume family, Fabaceae, that is native to tropical Asia.
-Common names in English include sappanwood and Indian redwood.
+Common names in English include sappan (after Malay sepang), sappanwood and Indian redwood.
 It was previously ascribed to the genus Caesalpinia.
 Sappanwood is related to brazilwood (Paubrasilia echinata), and was itself called brasilwood in the Middle Ages.

+It is native to Nepal and the eastern Himalayas, northeastern India, Bangladesh, and Indochina.
+It has been introduced to much of the Indian Subcontinent, southern China, Malesia, Papuasia, and parts of tropical Africa.

+The species was first described as Caesalpinia sappan by Carl Linnaeus in 1753.
+In 1875 Agostino Todaro placed the species in genus Biancaea as B. sappan.

 Biancaea sappan can be infected by twig dieback (Lasiodiplodia theobromae).

+Uses

+Its thorniness is utilised as fencing material.